cadentj/nnterface/python/notes.md

 ## Function Context

 Executes modules as apply module if placed in the function.
 Else applies a function given some inputs.

+# Compiling

+1. check for functions. bundle functions at the top of the execution.
+2. go to the input nodes. input nodes represent a single invoke.
+3. track the edge from input nodes to modules. the modules represent the context of an invoke.
+4. check whether the modules are within a run context. bundle multiple inputs under the same run context as different invokes.
+5.